jito-foundation/ncn-template/simulation-test-detailed-guide.md

 }
 ```

-- First operator votes "Rainy", and it is also the zero-delegation operator, so his vote will not carry any weight
+This code:
+- Has the first operator (zero-delegation) vote "Rainy"
-- All other operators vote "Sunny"
+- Has all other operators vote "Sunny"
 - Tests consensus reaching with majority voting

 ### Verification